krszktc/coup/README.md

 ## open-ai
 Contain two FastApi applications.
 First one `main_a.py` has broken implementation for multiple Assistants working in parallel on the same Thread.
 It doesn't work correctly by it experimental character.
 Second one `main_b.py` contain classic approach with chat completion. `chat_service_a.py` and `chat_service_b.py` are related to applications.

 The flow for `main_b` contain replaceable controllers operate on string and json responses.
 The controllers could be used alternately on any step of game.
+The flow for `main_c` contain log parser and model descriptor.

 Folder `files` contain scenarios to train ChatGPT model in readable format as `coup_learn.jsonl` and parseable format as `coupe_learn_single_line.py`.
 The model return some inconsistent responses from time to time but only 12 examples has been used in fine-tunning.
-File `example_flow.png` shows example game session with ChatGPT play as PlayerB and PlayerC
+File `example_flow_2.png` shows example game session with ChatGPT play as PlayerB and PlayerC.
+File `example_flow_3.png` shows example output for third scenario.

 # ToDo
 - finish UI (currently more like backbone)